-The Kingston City School District covers 171 acres on 10 campuses, with 17 buildings and more than 1,313,740 square feet of educational space, 1,114 employees and approximately 6,400 students.
-The safety of these facilities and of the staff and students who occupy them is of prime importance to the district.
-For a May 2018 presentation on our safety team, please click on the file linked at the bottom of the page.
+The Kingston City School District covers 171 acres on 10 different campuses, with 17 buildings and more than 1,313,740 square feet of educational space.
+We employ about 1,114 individuals to serve our approximately 6,400 students and our community.
+The security of these facilities and the safety of our students and staff is of utmost importance to the district.

 The Kingston City School District is committed to educational and environmental quality and fully supports the guiding principles as set forth by the New York State Board of Regents:

-The personal safety of our employees, students, as well as the general public is a primary and continuing concern for The Kingston City School District Board of Education.
+The personal safety of our students and employees, as well as the general public, is a primary and continuing concern for The Kingston City School District Board of Education.
 It is our goal to provide every employee and student with a working/learning environment free from recognized hazards that are a potential cause for serious physical harm or impairment.

 District Safety and Health Designee

-The Kingston City School District created a Health and Safety Committee, comprised of stakeholders from all facets of the KCSD, to protect the health and safety of students and staff.
+The Kingston City School District created a Safety Committee, comprised of stakeholders from all facets of KCSD, to protect the health and safety of students and staff.

 Dates to be announced.